 5.7 Tree Policy

 AGYC Covenants embrace a tree policy that strives to preserve as much view as possible, while at the same time removing as few trees as possible.
 No trees greater than 5” in diameter at any height may be removed from any property without appropriate documentation and approval.
-Owners are responsible for removing all debris following tree removal within 30 days.
+Owners of existing homes are required to plant a five (5) gallon or larger new tree for every tree removed greater than 5” in diameter within six (6) months of tree removal.
+Location within property boundaries and type of the replacement tree is up to the discretion of the owner.
+Lack of tree replacement is a minor violation, see Appendix H. Owners are responsible for removing all debris following tree removal within 30 days.

 AGYC shall be held harmless from any problems occurring as a result of this policy.
 Anyone causing damage to AGYC property shall be held responsible for repairing the damage.